rossabaker/rossabaker/README.md

 their wishes.
 Microsoft ignores our copyrights and copylefts, floods us with AI slop, and the only way to opt out is to leave.

+> [!TIP]
+> If you feel the same, you may find this
+> [script][give-up-github.sh] useful.

 ## Scope

 This is an individual decision, limited to repos that are "mine."

-I hope to move all group projects, but I prefer consensus to edict.
-I am pushing my collaborators, but not pushing with `--force`.
+I hope to move group projects, but prefer consensus to edict.
+I am pushing collaborators, but not pushing with `--force`.

 This does not apply to work.
 Their time, their rules.

-To minimize user impact, any *original sources* with at least one star remain archived here, with a final commit appended to the default `HEAD`.
+To minimize user disruption, any *original sources* with at least one star remain archived here, with a final commit appended to the default `HEAD`.

-> [!TIP]
-> If you feel the same, you may find this [helper
-> script][give-up-github.sh] useful.

 ## New homes

 ### Codeberg

 [**Codeberg**][codeberg]</dfn> is my home for collaborative open source.
-Codeberg is a community-driven, non-profit platform, and I'm proud to be a [supporting member][codeberg-join].
+I'm proud to be a [supporting member][codeberg-join].

 > [!TIP]
 > Codeberg is free for public repositories with an open-source